Spanish Armada: Actions off Portland Bill and Isle of Wight

 If the armada could create a temporary base in the protected waters of the Solent, the strait separating the Isle of Wight from the English mainland, it could wait there for word from Parma's army; Parma did not get news of this until 6 August.
 However, in a full-scale attack, the English fleet broke into four groups with Martin Frobisher of the ship given command over a squadron, and Drake coming with a large force from the south.
 Medina Sidonia sent reinforcements south and ordered the Armada back to open sea to avoid the Owers shoals.
 There were no other secure harbours further east along England's south coast, so the Armada was compelled to make for Calais, without being able to wait for word of Parma's army.

 Starting on 1 August, Sidonia began sending Parma messages detailing his position and movements.
 However, couriers landed on the French shore or despatched in small vessels could make their way to Parma little faster than the armada itself.
-It was not until the following day that Parma received the first report from the Admiral.
+It was not until 5 August that Parma received the first report from the Admiral.

 The English and Spanish fleets on 1–2 August 1588 (N.S.)

 The English and Spanish fleets between Portland Bill and the Isle of Wight on 2–3 August 1588 (N.S.)

 The battle off the Isle of Wight on 4 August 1588 (N.S.)